RSS-Bridge/rss-bridge/doc/bridges/InstagramBridge.rst

 - Open "Networks tab"

-- In "Filter" field input "i.instagram.com"
+- In the "Filter" field input "i.instagram.com"

 - Click on "Fetch/XHR"

 - Refresh web page

-- Click on any item from table with http requests
+- Click on any item from the table of http requests

-- In new frame open "Headers" tab and scroll to "Request headers"
+- In the new frame open the "Headers" tab and scroll to "Request Headers"

-- There will be cookie param will lots of "key=value" text.
-You need the value of "sessionid" key.
-Copy it
+- There will be a cookie param will lots of ``<key>=<value>;`` text.
+You need the value of the "sessionid" key.
+Copy it.

-2. Configurating RSS-Bridge
+2. Configuring RSS-Bridge

 - In config.ini.php add following configuration: